ABO0069/Module12_flutterCalculator_assign/README.md

 flutter run

-How to Use:
+How to Use

-1)Press the number and operator buttons to build an expression.
+Press the number and operator buttons to build an expression.

-2)The top line shows your full expression (e.g., 10 + 5).
+The top line shows your full expression (e.g., 10 + 5).

-3)The bottom line shows your current entry or the result.
+The bottom line shows your current entry or the result.

-4)AC clears all state, while C just clears the current entry.
+AC clears all state, while C just clears the current entry.

-5)DEL deletes the last digit of your current entry.
+DEL deletes the last digit of your current entry.

-6)Press the Sun/Moon icon at the top to toggle between light and dark themes.
+Press the Sun/Moon icon at the top to toggle between light and dark themes.